Free-Geek/tmpsites/readme.md

 This is the number of sites to create.

+`sites_ttl`:

+Amount of time the website accounts have to live.
+The format of this setting is exactly the format used in the `date` command to calculate date arithmetic.

 ### Create the private_key file

 When the EC2 instance was created, it prompted you to download a PEM file.